WHY DO SERIOUSLY INJURED TEXANS HIRE JOE?

 Sometimes, several persons or companies are at fault, and a jury gets to decide the percentage of blame against each.
 If one company such as an employer is to blame, but cannot be sued, the jury can apportion fault among the others in most circumstances.

 PIP is personal injury protection coverage offered by your car insurance company.
-You have $2,500 of protection unless you rejected it in writing but your insurance coverage may be much higher than that.
+All insurance policies have $2,500 of protection unless you rejected it in writing but your insurance coverage may be much higher than that.
 It is provided even if you were at fault.
 It pays your medical bills, and 80% of documented lost wages.
 If you were not employed, it will pay for your essential services that you performed at home, like household duties.
 You will need to provide an estimate of your total hours you cannot do essential services, and a note from your doctor to collect.

 Yes, you should notify your insurance company of the claim immediately, even if it is not your fault.
 You may have benefits that you don’t know about and are entitled to through your own vehicle insurance claims like medical, towing or car rental expenses.
 Also, if the person who was at fault doesn’t have insurance, or had a lapse in insurance, you may have coverage for the full extent of your injuries under your own policy.